minterpy-project/minterpy/joss/paper.md

 sensitivity analysis).
-In contrast, Minterpy offers a simpler, UQ-free approach to function approximation using interpolating polynomials, with fewer barriers to entry, and includes additional standard mathematical operations on the polynomials.
+In contrast, Minterpy offers a simpler, UQ-free approach to function approximation using interpolating polynomials, with fewer barriers to entry, and includes several mathematical operations on the polynomials.

 Several other Python packages construct polynomial approximations from data.
 SciPy [@Virtanen2020] provides multivariate interpolation methods